“…Are you sure, Aaron? It’s not too late to come with me to Ellsworth… I could tutor you myself.”

 “It’s a present for you.”
 She answered, “Mommy helped me make it, but I found the pretty shells all by myself!”

 Sharing her cheery smile, Aaron gratefully accepted the gift.
 It was a thin leather strap suspending a series of brilliantly vibrant and immaculately formed seashells.
 Any collector would’ve paid top coin for it.

 “Boys, Cordelia!
-I’ve caught us some lunch~” called yet another female over the lapping waves.
-Another mermaid, and her resemblance to the little one was so strong that anyone could tell they were mother and daughter from a single glance.
+I’ve caught us some lunch~” called a woman over the lapping waves, emerging from the sea.
+She was a mermaid, and her resemblance to the little one was so strong that anyone could tell they were mother and daughter from a single glance.
 Scooting onto the beach, she dropped a whole armful of fish into the sand.

 Hoisting the giggling Cordelia onto his shoulder, Aaron waved towards his sister-in-law, he and his brother walking over to meet her.

 Aaron’s crusty eyelids ripped themselves open as he heard Father Gregorio screaming his name from downstairs.

 “Gregorio…?
 Fuck, does that asshole ever give up?”
 Aaron grumbled.